wusai2333/trib/doc/lab1.md

 that returns true when the string matches has the prefix and suffix of the pattern.

-The second part ks the key-list pair interface, that handles list-valued key-value pairs.
+The second part is the key-list pair interface that handles list-valued key-value pairs.

 ```
 // Key-list interfaces.
 // Default value for all lists is an empty list.
-// After the call, list.L should never by nil.
+// After the call, list.L should never be nil.
 type KeyList interface {
 	// Get the list associated with 'key'.
 	ListGet(key string, list *List) error